ice09/ice09.github.com/_posts/2013-08-10-running-the-conrad-beagleboard-black-bbb.md

 ### 7. [Groovy Environment Manager (GVM)] (http://gvmtool.net/), [vert.x] (http://vertx.io/) and [Spring Boot] (https://github.com/SpringSource/spring-boot)
 After installing the [Groovy Environment Manager (GVM)] (http://gvmtool.net/), you can use this to install vert.x and Spring Boot.
-For vert.x, there is a [detailed post] (http://touk.pl/blog/en/2013/02/23/vert-x-on-raspberry-pi/)
+For vert.x, there is a [detailed post.] (http://touk.pl/blog/en/2013/02/23/vert-x-on-raspberry-pi/)

 ### 8. [SCons] (http://www.scons.org/)
-For installing MongoDB you need a the build system [SCons] (http://www.scons.org/) Follow the instructions [in the posts] (https://groups.google.com/forum/#!topic/beagleboard/UwtpcNdE7Kc)
+For installing MongoDB you need a the build system [SCons] (http://www.scons.org/)
+Follow the instructions [in the posts] (https://groups.google.com/forum/#!topic/beagleboard/UwtpcNdE7Kc)
 <pre>
 opkg update